impress/impress.js/GettingStarted.md

 </html>
 ```

-Now, head into a file-manager, navigate to the file you just created (*index.html*) and open it.
+Now, head into a file manager, navigate to the file you just created (*index.html*), and open it.
 You should end up in a browser where you should see "My first Slide" displayed.
-As this is not really exciting, we are not gonna change anything about that and are gonna look at what you just typed.
+Since this isn't exciting, we won't change anything and will review what you just typed.
 What do these lines mean?

 Well, first things first, you should probably give your presentation a title.
 You may do this in normal HTML fashion by changing the *title* HTML tag.

-So now, we reached the HTML body.
+So now, we have reached the HTML body.
 You can see that it already belongs to a class.
 This class just tells impress.js that this is the body where the "fallback-message" should be displayed when it detects, that your browser does not support CSS3 and therefore impress.js won't work.
 You can easily omit that class though, including the "fallback-message" div with its content, if you only intend to use the presentation for yourself and you know about the fact that some browsers might not work.

 Now, probably the most important part of all is the *div* that belongs to the ```impress``` class.
 This *div* should contain all the HTML code you write, as everything outside that class will not be animated by impress.js.

-Finally, we load the ```impress.js``` script from your local copy (if you have one) or from the cdn, if you do not have a local copy and execute
+Finally, we load the ```impress.js``` script from your local copy (if you have one) or from the CDN, if you do not have a local copy, and execute
 ```
 impress().init()
 ```
 to initialize impress.js.
-Now, let's continue on to explore more and more features of this amazing tool!
+Now, let's continue to explore more features of this amazing tool!

 ## Creating slides
 Creating slides is fairly easy.
 You create a *div* that belongs to the class ```step``` and you are off to the races!
 Let me give you an example: